-Workaway differs from our best volunteer programs such as Maximo Nivel, GoEco, or African Impact in that you search for individual hosts on their platform.
+Workaway differs from our best volunteer programs such as International Volunteer HQ, GoEco, Maximo Nivel, or African Impact in that you search for individual hosts on their platform.
 The projects that they list usually are not structured volunteer programs and you may not have an opportunity to interact with other volunteers or travelers.
 You also have a much larger set of choices – over 40,000 hosts – which may be overwhelming to choose from.
 On the other hand, the volunteer programs we mentioned do all of the vetting of projects and accommodations and provide full support starting from pre-departure.
-Also, with a structured volunteer program, you may be able to change projects or accommodations part-way through your trip to give you even more peace of mind.
+For example, with IVHQ, you are assigned your very own Volunteer Travel Expert, who guides you every step of the way.
+IVHQ also provide robust pre-departure training to help you stay safe and have the right expectations for your trip.
+Lastly, with a structured volunteer program, you may be able to change projects or accommodations part-way through your trip to give you even more peace of mind.

 What Are The Benefits Of Workaway?

 Price is the most obvious benefit of using Workaway to travel or volunteer; you can avoid paying for food and board when you travel with Workaway.
+However, given some volunteer providers such as IVHQ costs only $20 per day (inclusive of room & board), the Workaway model may not be the best approach for you.
 And besides the cost benefit, Workaway invites you to experience the daily life of diverse countries and cultures.